 Graduates from MET are prepared for rapid progression in careers in industry.
 Skills learnt, such as communication, team work, leadership and problem solving are universal.
 MET graduates often have a particular ability to 'make things happen'.
 Typical career paths include starting a company, designing new products, running a factory, management consultancy, banking and finance and pursuing academic research.

-Design Show 2015 - Each year, teams of three or four MET students have completed a major design project to develop a new product, with real business potential.
+Each year, teams of 3-4 MET students complete a major design project to develop a new product, with real business potential.

-From smoothies to Star Wars - George Rose graduated with an MEng in Manufacturing Engineering in 2010 and explains how she has moved from smoothies to Star Wars.
+George Rose graduated in 2010 and explains how she has moved from smoothies to Star Wars.

 Since graduating, MET alumna Lily Cheng has had a whirlwind career that now boasts President, APAC, at TripAdvisor.

 The IfM now has its very own 3D printing laboratory, created to support Manufacturing Engineering Tripos (MET) Design modules.